Londonbeat: History

 The band issued the album Harmony in 1992 and followed it two years later with Londonbeat, which spawned the single "Come Back", bringing them back to the top of the dance charts.

 In 1995, Londonbeat entered the UK heats of the Eurovision Song Contest with their non-album track "I'm Just Your Puppet on a ...
 (String)".
 However, they were not selected to enter the main contest (losing out to rap group Love City Groove), and the single stalled at number 55 on the UK Singles Chart.

+Between 1997 and 1999, Jimmy Helms, Charles Pierre, and Tony Blaze performed as New Londonbeat and released three singles, including a re-recorded version of their classic hit "I've Been Thinking About You".

-In 2003, they regrouped with a new lineup and signed to German record label Coconut.
+In 2003, Londonbeat reformed under a new lineup and signed to the German record label Coconut.
 An album called Back in the Hi-Life was released and featured re-recordings of "A Better Love" and "I've Been Thinking About You".
 The band issued Gravity in 2004, and in 2019, they published the retrospective 30 Years, which included two original tracks as well as several previously unreleased songs and remixes.

 Other projects

-Jimmy Helms has had a successful solo career and sang radio jingles for Radio Hallam and Hereward Radio in the UK.
+Helms has had a successful solo career and sang radio jingles for Radio Hallam and Hereward Radio in the UK.

 George Chandler is a founding member and former frontman of the band Olympic Runners.

 Chambers and Chandler were backing vocalists for Paul Young's 1985 album, The Secret of Association.
 Helms, Chandler, and Chambers were backing vocalists on the Deacon Blue 1987 single "When Will You Make My Telephone Ring", and they sang on the tracks "Good Thing", "Tell Me What", and "It's OK (It's Alright)" from the Fine Young Cannibals' 1989 album, The Raw & the Cooked.
 Chandler, Chambers, and Helms were backing vocalists on the 1988 Godley & Creme album, Goodbye Blue Sky.